agentzh/perl-systemtap-toolkit/README.markdown

 Prerequisites
 =============

-You need at least systemtap 2.1+ (with [my patch](http://sourceware.org/ml/systemtap/2013-q2/msg00213.html) applied) and perl 5.6.1+ to run these tools on your Linux system.
+You need the current systemtap git master and at least perl 5.6.1+ to run these tools on your Linux system.

 Also, you should ensure the (DWARF) debuginfo of your perl binary being analyzed is already enabled (or installed separately).